-The English Department is pleased to announce that our 2020 Yusko Ward-Phillips Lecturer is Canadian author Anne Carson.
+The English Department is pleased to announce that our 2020 Yusko Ward-Phillips Lecturer is Canadian poet, essayist, and translator Anne Carson.
 Professor Carson's lecture, entitled "Stillness," will take place at 5:30 pm on Thursday, March 19, in the Eck Visitors Center Auditorium.
 A reception will follow the lecture.
 This event is free and open to the public, no tickets required.

-Anne Carson is a poet, essayist, professor of Classics, and translator.
-Carson has gained both critical accolades and a wide readership over the course of her “unclassifiable” publishing career.
+Anne Carson has gained both critical accolades and a wide readership over the course of her “unclassifiable” publishing career.
 In addition to her many highly-regarded translations of classical writers such as Sappho and Euripides, and her triptych rendering of An Oresteia (2009), she has published poems, essays, libretti, prose criticism, and verse novels that often cross genres.
 Carson’s recent collections include Nox (2010), Red Doc> (2013), and Float (2016).
 Her honors and awards are many, including fellowships from the Guggenheim Foundation, the MacArthur Foundation, and the American Academy in Berlin.
 She has also received the Lannan Literary Award, the Pushcart Prize, and the Griffin Poetry Prize.

 About the Yusko Ward-Phillips Lecture Series